ZxBing0066/micro-mod/docs/_coverpage.md

 > A simple, easy to use web module loader for any type of modules.

 -   Simple and lightweight
--   Non-invasive for your project
+-   Non-invasive to your project
 -   Use like es module

 [GitHub](https://github.com/rapiop/mod)